several27/FakeNewsCorpus/README.md

 ## How was the corpus created?

-The corpus was simply created by scraping (using [scrapy](https://github.com/scrapy/scrapy)) all the domains as provided by http://www.opensources.co/.
-Then all the pure HTML content was processed and the content and the fields below were extracted using a great [newspaper](https://github.com/codelucas/newspaper) library.
+The corpus was created by scraping (using [scrapy](https://github.com/scrapy/scrapy)) all the domains as provided by http://www.opensources.co/.
+Then all the pure HTML content was processed to extract the article text with some additional fields (listed below) using the [newspaper](https://github.com/codelucas/newspaper) library.
 Each article has been attributed the same label as the label associated with its domain.
 All the source code is available at [FakeNewsRecognition](https://github.com/several27/FakeNewsRecognition) and will be made more “usable” in the next few months.

 ## Formatting